lucaspbordignon/knight/README.md

 in an 8x8 chessboard, we can use each bit to represent whether a given piece is present in a specific position.

-With that representation, it's possible to simple map patterns of each piece of a chess match (as a knight) and, applying bit shifts and clippings, find the possible movements from a specific position on the board.
+With that representation, it is possible to simple map patterns of each piece of a chess match (as a knight) and, applying bit shifts and clippings, find the possible movements from a specific position on the board.